Voronenko/win-k8s-croco/Readme.md

 ![UI](https://raw.githubusercontent.com/Voronenko/win-k8s-croco/master/images/kubernetes_1.png "Kubernetes on Docker for windows")

-Even if Windows has WSL, it still does not behave in a way how my usual linux workplace do, this on my local lab first (note: insecure) step I do - is exposing my windows kubernetes and docker ports to my linux notebook
+Even if Windows has WSL, it still does not behave in a way how my usual linux workplace does, this on my local lab first (note: insecure) step I do - is exposing my windows kubernetes and docker ports to my linux notebook

 Expose docker tcp daemon on 2375